Dr Robert A Watson

 As well as this, I am Director of Graduate Entry Medicine at Worcester College.
 I organise all of the College teaching for the medical students on the accelerated medicine course (i.e. those graduates who have done other degrees and now want to study medicine) and also teach the clinical medical students at Worcester.

-Prior to my ACF, I studied medicine at Oxford before undertaking clinical training in North West London and some research at Imperial College London.
+Prior to my DPhil, I studied medicine at Oxford before undertaking clinical training in North West London and some research at Imperial College London.
 Additionally, I’m interested in Healthcare Policy and spent some time as a researcher at The Nuffield Trust think tank.
 Many of my publications therefore have a policy/public health slant to them.